kmorrell27/UpperCrustCatering/_menus/boxed-lunches.md

 ## Executive Boxed Lunches

-**$9.50 each ‡**
+**$10.45 each ‡**

 Our Executive Boxed Lunches include Chef's choice of fruit; your choice of Potato Salad or Cole Slaw; your choice of Brownie or Cookie; Chips and Condiments.

 **Ham & Cheddar**

-Deli fresh ham with cheddar cheese, lettuce & tomatoes Dijon mustard & mayo sides.
+Deli fresh ham with cheddar cheese, lettuce & tomatoes with mustard & mayo sides.

 **Smoked Turkey**